RiverGlide/CukeSalad/Examples/Calculator/README.md

     bundle install

-Then you can run the examples:
+Then you can run the examples quickly (via rack_test):

-    bundle exec cucumber
+    rake check:features

-To run these via a web front end, use:
+To run these via a web browser, use:

-    bundle exec cucumber -p alternative
+    rake check:features:front_door

+To run these via rack_test, use:

+    rake check:features:side_door

+To run these against the calculator API, use:

+    rake check:features:back_door

 To run the Calculator app